albertllousas/functional-domain-driven-design/README.md

 Software is meant to solve problems, therefore, let's imagine something to solve then ...

-**Note**: This section and the following one are about DDD, how decisions are affecting top-down, we will boil down the problem till get to implementations details, so feel free to jump directly to the [implementation section](#the-implementation) if you are not interested, or you already master all the DDD concepts.
+**Note**: This section and the following one are about DDD, how decisions are affecting top-down, we will break down the problem till get to implementations details, so feel free to jump directly to the [implementation section](#the-implementation) if you are not interested, or you already master all the DDD concepts.